Copyright © Wolverhampton Photographic Society 2021

 •

-Joining a photographic group like WPS:
+Joining a photographic group like WPS: you

-about your work but on the whole you
+work but on the whole you learn a lot about

-learn a lot about what makes a good
+what makes a good photograph.
+You get

-others too and see a range of work and
+a range of work and some inspires you.
+You

 •

-Using a full-frame sensor camera: you
+Using a full-frame sensor camera: you don’t

-don’t need one of these to get stunning
+need one of these to get stunning

 photographs, though they do make a